 What is this all about?

-Here you will find engaging digital stories (videos, maps, and travel blogs) that have been compiled by University of Victoria Geography students participating in various field courses or other experiential learning opportunities mainly in the region some call Cascadia (on the Northwest Coast of Turtle Island).
+Here you will find engaging digital stories that have been compiled by University of Victoria Geography students participating in various field courses or other experiential learning opportunities in the region some call Cascadia (on the Northwest Coast of Turtle Island) or Europe.

 We support the struggles of First Nations communities for dignity and sovereignty.
 There will be no "sustainability" in this region while Indigenous peoples remain dispossessed of their territories.